 Additional information relating to sexual assault is distributed annually to the University community.
-The Public Safety website lists programs concerning crime prevention, sexual assault, and campus safety; and the online Student Handbook addresses this in its chapter on Maintaining Safety and Security on the St. John's Campus.
+The Public Safety website lists programs concerning crime prevention, sexual assault, and campus safety, and the online Student Handbook addresses this in its chapter on Maintaining Safety and Security on the St. John's Campus.

-WHAT CAN I DO TO KEEP SAFE? -
+WHAT CAN I DO TO STAY SAFE?

-No one is ever responsible for the crime of dating violence, domestic violence sexual assault or stalking being perpetrated against them.
-However, every member of the St. John's University community should familiarize themselves with consent and some behaviors that may help them be safer.
+No one is ever responsible for the crime of dating violence, domestic violence, sexual assault, or stalking being perpetrated against them.
+However, every member of the St. John's University community should familiarize themselves with consent and some behaviors that may help reduce the risk of being victimized, them be safer.